brhamon/zigdate/README.md

 Because it is new, here's the TL;DNR on installing the latest Zig compiler, downloading and running this code.

-### Download zig and install
+## Download zig and install

 In a web browser, find the version and sha256 sum of the [newest stable build](https://ziglang.org/download/).
-Assign the desired os/arch/version/commit to the environment variable `ZIGVER`, and the system directory where you want to install it (e.g., `/opt` or `/usr/local`) to PREFIX.
+Assign the desired os/arch/version/commit to the environment variable `ZIGVER`, and the system directory where you want to install it (e.g., `/opt` or `/usr/local`) to PREFIX, or just place it in your `HOME` directory on Windows.

-For example:
+### Linux example

 ```
-export ZIGVER=linux-x86_64-0.3.0+7dd1e0fc
+export ZIGVER=linux-x86_64-0.4.0+dea1027f
 export PREFIX=/opt
 ```

-Now as a regular user account (but which has `sudo` privileges), execute the following commands:
+As a regular user account (but which has `sudo` privileges), execute the following commands:
 ```
 curl -O https://ziglang.org/builds/zig-${ZIGVER}.tar.xz
 sha256sum zig-${ZIGVER}.tar.xz